Windsor Castle (1783 ship): Career

 Slave voyage #3 (1800–1801): Captain Jones sailed from Liverpool on 7 May 1800, bound for West Africa.
+In 1800, 133 vessels sailed from British ports to transport enslaved people from Africa to the West Indies; 120 of these vessels came from Liverpool.

-Windsor Castle gathered her slaves at Calabar and delivered them to Suriname on 2 December.
-She sailed from Suriname on 1 February 1801 and arrived back at Liverpool on 20 April.
+Windsor Castle acquired captives at Calabar and delivered them to Suriname on 2 December.
+She sailed from Suriname on 1 February 1801, and arrived back at Liverpool on 20 April.
 She had left with 48 crew members and had nine crew deaths on the voyage.

 Slave voyage #4 (1801–1802): Captain Gilbert Curry acquired a letter of marque on 8 July 1801.
 He sailed from Liverpool on 1 July 1801, bound for West Africa.
+In 1801, 147 vessels sailed from British ports to transport enslaved people from Africa to the West Indies; 122 of these vessels came from Liverpool.

-Windsor Castle gathered her slaves at Calabar and delivered them to Trinidad, where she arrived on 10 February 1802.
-There she landed 280 slaves.
+Windsor Castle acquired captives at Calabar and delivered them to Trinidad, where she arrived on 10 February 1802.
+There she landed 280 captives.
 She arrived back at Liverpool on 2 May 1802.
 She had left with 48 crew members and had four crew deaths on the voyage.

 Slave voyage #5 (1802–1803): Captain John Bean sailed from Liverpool on 13 October 1802.
 Because he left during the Peace of Amiens, he did not acquire a letter of marque.
+In 1801, 155 vessels sailed from British ports to transport enslaved people from Africa to the West Indies; 122 of these vessels came from Liverpool.

-It is not clear where Windsor Castle gathered her slaves, but she delivered them to Antigua and St Thomas.
-She arrived at St Thomas on 23 May 1803, and landed some 289 slaves.
+It is not clear where Windsor Castle acquired captives, but she delivered them to Antigua and St Thomas.
+She arrived at St Thomas on 23 May 1803, and landed some 289 captives.
 She had left Liverpool with 34 crew members and had nine crew deaths on the voyage.